itruffat/itruffat.github.io/README.md

 > ESOLANGUAGE-STUFF

-  * [BF-nomenclature project](https://github.com/itruffat/BrainF_Nomenclature):  This repository contains a project aimed at standardizing the various implementations of BrainF*ck (BF) machines.
+  * [BF-nomenclature project](https://github.com/itruffat/BrainF_Nomenclature):  This repository contains a project aimed at standardizing the various implementations of BF machines.
 The goal is to address the language’s unspoken shortcoming as an otherwise perfect esolang - the reliance of most "tricks" on the specific configuration of the underlying BF machine.